Top Things to Know About the Third Stimulus Payment

 The human toll in the wake of the coronavirus pandemic has been immeasurable, as has the economic impact.
-And while scientists and doctors are working hard to find treatments and develop a vaccine, the U.S. government has responded with an economic rescue plan designed to blunt the financial pain the COVID-19 pandemic has created for Americans.
+The U.S. government has responded with a third economic relief plan designed to blunt the financial pain the COVID-19 pandemic has created for Americans.

-What should I do to get my check?
+What should I do to get my payment?

-People who aren’t required to file a tax return but are still eligible for the stimulus payments, such as low-income workers and certain veterans and individuals with disabilities, can visit the IRS website for non-filers to see what they need to do to get their checks.
+If you aren’t required to file a tax return but are still eligible for the stimulus payments, you can visit the IRS's website for non-filers to see what steps you need to take to receive your payment.

 How will the money arrive?

-If you filed your taxes electronically in the last two years, you’ll get the payment via direct deposit since the IRS already has your banking information.
-If you filed your taxes by mail, you’ll get a check at the address on your 2019 or 2018 tax return.
-You can provide your banking information for direct deposit or update your physical address at the IRS website if needed.
+If you’ve provided your direct deposit information to the IRS in the last two years, you’ll receive your payment via direct deposit as long as the information is still current.
+If you have not provided your direct deposit information to the IRS, you’ll receive your payment in the form of a check or a prepaid debit card at the address used on your 2019 or 2020 tax return.
+You can provide your banking information for direct deposit or update your physical address at the IRS’s website if needed.

-People who haven’t filed a tax return in the last two years should visit the IRS website for instructions on how to get their payments.
+If you haven't filed a 2019 or 2020 tax return, visit the IRS website for instructions on how to receive your payment.